 - If you want your case to "pop", a black or silver iPhone will let the accessory be the star.

-- If you want your case to complement or fade away, a gold or rose gold iPhone will share the stage.
+- If you want your case to complement or fade away, a gold, rose gold or (Product) RED iPhone will share the stage.

 Silver has a classic elegance about it, and gold gets attention.
 (Its more champagne than chintz, though, so it doesn't come off as overly tacky.)
 Rose gold is similar, but for those who want to take it to the next level.